parnic/node-screenlogic/README.md

 * `controllerConfig` - Indicates that a response to `getControllerConfig()` has been received.
 Event handler receives a [`SLControllerConfigMessage`](#slcontrollerconfigmessage) object.
 * `deleteScheduleById` - Indicates that a response to `deleteScheduleById()` has been received.
 Event handler receives a [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) object.
 * `error` - Indicates that an unhandled error was caught (such as the connection timing out)
+* `getChemHistoryData` - Indicates that chemical history data for the requested timeframe is ready.
+Event handler receives a [`SLGetChemHistoryData`](#slgetchemhistorydata) object.
+* `getChemHistoryDataPending` - Indicates that the `getChemHistoryData()` request has been received and is being processed.
 * `getHistoryData` - Indicates that history data for the requested timeframe is ready.
 Event handler receives a [`SLGetHistoryData`](#slgethistorydata) object.
 * `getHistoryDataPending` - Indicates that the `getHistoryData()` request has been received and is being processed.
 * `getPumpStatus` - Indicates that a response to `getPumpStatus()` has been received.
 Event handler receives a [`SLGetPumpStatus`](#slgetpumpstatus) object.